Resources

 When will CMMC be required?

-Over the coming years, CMMC requirements will start to show up in new DoD Requests for Proposals (RFPs) and Requests for Information (RFIs).
-Contractors will need to be certified at the required CMMC level by the time of contract award.
+Over the coming years, CMMC requirements will start to show up in DoD Requests for Proposals (RFPs) and Requests for Information (RFIs).
+Contractors will need to be certified at the required CMMC level by the time of contract award and prior to exercising option periods.

 How will contractors become CMMC certified?